-- .1 Employees covered under the terms of a collective bargaining agreement should refer to the terms of the applicable agreement for pay rate in promotion. - .2 The pay rate for the higher position shall not exceed the maximum of the pay range for that position. - .3 Upon promotion, an employee in the step portion of a pay system is paid at the corresponding step of the higher pay grade or the step that provides at least a ten percent (10%) increase, whichever is less.
-An employee in the step portion of a pay system who is promoting to a position within the open range of a pay system is to receive a ten percent (10%) increase or the minimum of the new pay range, whichever is greater. - .4 Upon promotion, an employee in the open range of a pay system is to receive a ten percent (10%) increase unless provided otherwise in 205.2 above. - .5 The Human Resources Department and the department head or designee will agree upon an appropriate promotional rate for employees that may vary from 5% to 15% above the employee's former rate of pay.
+- 200 - .1 Employees covered under the terms of a collective bargaining agreement should refer to the terms of the applicable agreement for pay rate in promotion. - .2 The pay rate for the higher position shall not exceed the maximum of the pay range for that position. - .2.1 The Human Resources Department and the department head or designee will agree upon an appropriate promotional rate for employees that may vary from 5% to 15% above the employee's former rate of pay.
 The Personnel Director or designee must approve any promotional pay rate not in accordance with 205.3 or 205.4 below.
-Appropriate promotional rates are determined by salary administration concerns including internal equity, applicant qualifications, market value of the job and department budget constraints.

-206. Pay Rate for Lateral Transfer

-.1 A lateral transfer consists of (a promotional process) movement to a new classification and/or a new department within the same classification and/or pay grade.
+Appropriate promotional rates are determined by salary administration concerns including internal equity, applicant qualifications, market value of the job and department budget constraints. - .3 Upon promotion, an employee in the step portion of a pay system is paid at the corresponding step of the higher pay grade or the step that provides at least a ten percent (10%) increase, whichever is less.
+An employee in the step portion of a pay system who is promoting to a position within the open range of a pay system is to receive a ten percent (10%) increase or the minimum of the new pay range, whichever is greater. - .4 Upon promotion, an employee in the open range of a pay system is to receive a ten percent (10%) increase unless provided otherwise in 205.2 above. - .5 Upon promotion, employees in the step portion of a pay system whose pay falls between steps (also known as the Z step) due to factors such as past promotion/demotion rates or transition between classification systems shall be paidat the corresponding step of the pay grade that provides at least a ten percent (10%) increase. - .5 The Human Resources Department and the department head or designee will agree upon an appropriate promotional rate for employees that may vary from 5% to 15% above the employee's former rate of pay.
+The Personnel Director or designee must approve any promotional pay rate not in accordance with 205.3 or 205.4 below.
+Appropriate promotional rates are determined by salary administration concerns including internal equity, applicant gualifications, market value of the job and department budget constraints. - 206.
+Pay Rate for Lateral Transfer Revised 5/31/2023 - .1 A lateral transfer consists of (a promotional process) movement to a new classification and/or a new department within the same classification and/or pay grade.
 The following chart indicates lateral movement between various pay designators:

 LT-13

 LT-14

 OT-15 LT-15

 OT-16 LT-16

 CS-52 EC-01 IT-20 OT-17 LT-17 ST-24 STE-24

 AT-23 CS-56 EC-02 IT-23 OT-18 LT-18 ST-27 STE-27

 AT-28 CS-60 EC-03 EX-28 IS-28 IT-28 OT-19 LT-19 ST-31 STE-31

 AT-32 CS-64 EC-04 EX-32 IS-32 IT-32 ST-34 STE-34

 AT-36 CS-68 EC-06 EX-36 IS-36 IT-36 ST-39 STE-39

 AT-40 CS-72 EX-40 IS-40 IT-40 ST-43 STE-43

 AT-44 CA-01 CS-76 EX-44 IS-44 ST-47 STE-47

-CA-02

-AT-48 CA-03 EX-48 IS-48 ST-55 STE-55

-CA-04

-CA-05 CS-84 EX-52 IS-52 ST-58 STE-58

-CA-06 EX-56 IS-56 ST-62 STE-62

-CS-92 EX-60 IS-60

-CA-08 EX-65 IS-65

-EX-71